 We recognise that without strong speaking and listening skills, pupils find it hard to access any of the curriculum.
 Therefore, we plan for many opportunities for them to practise the skills of speaking and listening within and beyond lessons.
 Within class, pupils discuss ideas and listen to those of others on a daily basis, learn and recite poems and take part in debates.
 Every classroom learns and displays tiered vocabulary linked to themes and books read.
 Pupils benefit from drama sessions with The Stephen Joseph Theatre outreach programme, pupils take part in local debating competitions and work with visiting poets and authors.
 Learning journey boosts and destinations provide all pupils with speaking and listening opportunities.
 Pupils are encouraged to share their views and ideas with the School Council, who then represent these views at regular meetings.
-The school librarian runs a book club, in which pupils from across Key Stage Two meet to read and discuss a shared text.
-We employ Chatterbug speech and language service to assess and deliver individual therapy programmes to pupils who have difficulty with both pronouncing speech sounds and cognition of language.
+The school librarian runs a regular book club, in which pupils meet to read and discuss a shared text.
+We employ a speech and language therapist to assess pupils who have difficulty with both pronouncing speech sounds and cognition of language and to provide a plan of support, to be delivered either by staff or the therapist.